eobaah/slackanda/README.md

 Use the Bing search API to retrieve images of various characters from the incredible Black Panther movie.
 Display the images using a lighthouse effect.

+My personal goals are the following:

+* Build something pleasant!
+* Build something simple
+* Build for performance to enhance productivity

 ## Instructions for setup

 The app uses a simple file structure for an Express web app server that renders views using HTML.